 What value do music creators get by putting their music on YouTube versus just distributing to a streaming service?

 The fan reach is a key value.
-Artists can reach their existing fans and find new fans -- YouTube is an ubiquitously accessible platform that’s made for discovery and sharing.
+Artists can reach their existing fans and find new fans -- YouTube is a ubiquitously accessible platform that’s made for discovery and sharing.
 The scale of fans is unmatched -- and because they are an engaged community -- they advocate for and share their favorite songs and videos via playlists, and social networks bringing even more fans.
 And YouTube amplifies this via WatchNext and home recommendations to find even more fans, creating a network effect.

 What makes YouTube so unique from other video platforms?

 YouTube is not just a hosting platform like some other services in the market.
-It’s also a direct to fan platform.
-We’re extremely proud of the communities that have been formed via comments, sharing and tastemakers.
+It’s also a direct-to-fan platform.
+We’re extremely proud of the communities that have been formed via comments, sharing, and tastemakers.
 It’s a dynamic and diverse community of fans, and bringing those fans together creates a culture that ranges from the embodiment of the history of music to a direct reflection of the zeitgeist of what’s going on in music culture right now.
 It’s all here.

 In your most recent initiative, you focus on teaching creators how to maximize their careers by fully utilizing their channels - what are the top ways creators should be focusing on in their channels?

 We encourage artists to think about how frequently they’d like to interact with their fans -- determining the right video upload cadence is critical.
-It doesn’t have to be a produced music video -- artists are finding success by uploading “ask me anything” style videos, behind the scenes, sketches of songs and other videos that give fans a glimpse of who you are and what drives you creatively.
+It doesn’t have to be a produced music video -- artists are finding success by uploading “ask me anything” style videos, behind the scenes, sketches of songs, and other videos that give fans a glimpse of who you are and what drives you creatively.

 If there are opportunities -- collaborate with other artists and YouTube creators.
-Joint projects create network effects and can grow both Artists audiences.
+Joint projects create network effects and can grow both artists' audiences.
 And don’t forget about the fans -- get them to participate.
 Ask them to create playlists that feature your songs, send in covers or help create great video companions to your songs.